 [Offline= sales from bricks-and-mortar stores]

 4. Traditional Physical Retailers (shops) Lose Out to Online Retailers

-In the UK mobile ordering at Christmas (using smartphones or tablets) rose to 54.2% of all online retail spending.
+In the UK mobile ordering at Christmas (using smartphones or tablets) was more than half of all online retail spending.